agenteo/agenteo.github.com/source/_posts/2016-01-11-create-dependency-structures-with-local-ruby-gems.md

 You can find details about the other fields on [rubygems.org](http://guides.rubygems.org/specification-reference/).

-### version.rb
+### *version.rb*

-I usually never update the version number for local gems but it's good to have it there for the unlikely case were you will publish the gem to a private gem server so multiple applications can use it.
-More on this later.
+I never update the version number for local gems but it's good to have it there in case you will publish the gem to a private gem server and start versioning so multiple applications can use it.

 ## Add gem entry point to Ruby application